TheSpydog/CSharp-Project-Template-for-VSCode/README.md

 2. Visual Studio for Mac runs projects in some black-box way that differs from just running Mono, leading to frustrating and inconsistent behavior.
 For instance, VS for Mac doesn't appear to use any of the default Mac search paths for .dylib files, making dynamic linking near impossible.
 In contrast, `mono` finds and links external libraries without a problem.

 **Known Issues:**
-- This hasn't been thoroughly tested, so there may be glaring bugs.
+- This hasn't been thoroughly tested, so there may be significant bugs.
 - No Linux support for Build+Run tasks.
 In theory this should be really easy to add (just copy-paste the `osx` part of the `tasks.json` file and change it to `linux`) but I don't have a Linux machine to test on.